FlintHill/SUAS-Competition/sda_viewer/readme.md

 ### WebSocket Server Specification

-This section regards the information that needs to be transmitted from a WebSocket server in order to be used in the viewer.

 A websocket is the second and last connection that the viewer needs to establish in order to obtain the drone's current position, as it cannot be obtained elsewhere.